 Notice: Modifying a 220 volt circuit should be done according to local and national electrical codes with a permit and be inspected.

-The Process of Converting a 220 Volt Circuit
+How to Convert a 220 Volt Circuit

 - Existing 220 Volt Circuit

 The existing circuit for the new air conditioner can be converted from 30 amps 250volt to 15 amps 220volts.

 - 220 Volt Circuits

 The range of 220 to 240 volts is typical, and electrical outlet receptacles are rated for 250 volts.

 - The New 240 Volt Circuit Breaker